robert/robert.github.com/_posts/2018-10-02-lessons-from-my-first-20-office-hours.md

 ## Who I've spoken to

 If I'm going to spend my time talking to strangers then I want this time to be as useful as possible.
 I'd like to talk with people who are most likely to benefit from a chat, which I think means people without many pre-existing connections in the technology industry.
 Someone who already has an aunt and a few friends-of-friends who work at Mozilla should probably just talk to them, especially if they're all more experienced and socially competent than me.
-But if someone else doesn't have that kind of ready-made network, then maybe I can be of some small help.
+But if someone else doesn't have that kind of ready-made network then maybe I can be of some small help.

 I wrote in my original blog post that I'm particularly interested in talking to people from groups that are underrepresented in the technology industry.
 This was partly virtue signaling; partly a micro-attempt to increase the quantity of justice in the world; and partly because my understanding is that people from these groups are less likely to know other people in the industry, and may therefore have more to gain from a conversation.